Xilinx/inference-server/docs/architecture.rst

 Tracing
 ^^^^^^^

-The Server uses :github:`jaeger-client-cpp <jaegertracing/jaeger-client-cpp>` [#f2]_ to provide tracing.
+The Server uses :github:`opentelemetry-cpp <open-telemetry/opentelemetry-cpp>` to provide tracing.
 Tracing tracks the time taken for different sections of the architecture to process a single request.
-This data can be visualized in the Jaeger UI.
+This data can be visualized in the Jaeger UI or Grafana.
 Tracing data can be disabled at compile-time with a CMake option.

 Look at :ref:`tracing:tracing` for more information.

-.. [#f1] Some methods are only available through HTTP at this time.
-Using the C++ API requires compiling an application linked against ``libamdinfer.so`` rather than making requests to a server.
+.. [#f1] Using the C++ API requires compiling an application linked against ``libamdinfer.so`` rather than making requests to a server.
-.. [#f2] This library is deprecating and will be replaced with OpenTelemetry as recommended by Jaeger.
-.. [#f3] There are currently some restrictions on what may be run such as the number of input/output tensors.
+.. [#f2] There are currently some restrictions on what may be run such as the number of input tensors.